abalabokhin/NWNForBG/README.md

 - Fixed icon for several containers, thanks to sese\_ser
 - Fixed reputation table for the dedicated campaign
 - Fixed some resources (itm, cre, etc), thanks to shadowlich
+- Made new wizard spells to use lasready installed wizard spells (eg from IWDification if any)

 0.96 (2/29/24)